How Can Being Overweight Cause Depression, And Vice Versa?

 • Feelings of depression or self-loathing after eating.

-There are different ways of treating individuals for depression because they are overweight.
+There are different ways of treating individuals for depression because they are higher weight.
 Different factors must be taken into consideration when choosing the proper treatment for each individual.
 These factors may include the underlying cause of their eating, environmental factors, and lifestyle choices that add to their weight problems.

 Some individuals may benefit from Cognitive behavioral therapy (CBT) while others can benefit from an assisted weight loss program or a combination of both.